Witt vector affine Springer fibers: Introduction

 This work was partially motivated by a question of Vladimir Drinfeld in the geometric Langlands seminar at the University of Chicago.
-I would like to thank Ngo Bao Chau for suggesting and encouraging me to pursue along this direction.
+I would like to thank Professor Ng\^o Bao Chau for suggesting and encouraging me to pursue along this direction.
 I thank Xuhua He and Sian Nie for helpful conversations.
-This work is supported by National Natural Science Foundation of China (Grant No. 12231001) and CAS Project for Young Scientists in Basic Research (Grant No. YSBR-033).
+I thank Alexis Bouthier, Kestutis {\v{C}}esnavi{\v{c}}ius, Xuhua He, Kazuhiro Ito, Cheng-Chiang Tsai, Yakov Varshavsky for feedback on the draft of the paper.
+I am grateful to the anonymous reviewer for valuable comments and suggestions.
+This work is supported by National Key R\&D Program of China No.2023YFA1009701, National Natural Science Foundation of China (Grant No. 12288201, No.12231001), CAS Project for Young Scientists in Basic Research (Grant No.YSBR-033).